newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/labor-laws.md

 callToActionText: Learn About New Jersey's Labor Laws
 issuingAgency: ""
 ---
-Now that you have employees, you must comply with New Jersey's Labor Laws, including but not limited to:
+Now that you have employees, you must comply with New Jersey's labor laws, including but not limited to:

 * Minimum wage and overtime wage rates
 * Earned sick leave